r-pogo/vade_mecum/Linux/processes.md

 ```
 ___
 ## Killall
-To send a signal toi many processes.
+To send a signal to many processes.
 `killall [-u user] [-signal] name...`

 ```